 Frequently Asked Questions

-What's the difference between time and strength breaks?
+What's the difference between an ellipsis and an em dash for pauses?

 Can I use too many pauses?